Awantura o kasę: Round 1

 Three four member teams named blue, green, and yellow compete against each other.
 Each team starts the game with PLN 10,000 (PLN 5,000 in the first run of the programme).
 They bid on questions coming from randomly chosen categories (by spinning the categories wheel placed in front of the host), and each team has a captain who bids on behalf of the team.

-Each auction begins with PLN 500 (PLN 200 in the first run).
-All the money that is offered by teams goes to the pool, regardless of whether the team wins the bid or not.
-The minimum overbid increment is PLN 100, and bid amounts should be rounded to the nearest hundred.
+Each auction begins with PLN 500 (PLN 200 in the original run).
+This auction is an all-pay auction, such that all money bid by the teams goes to the pool, regardless of whether the team wins the bid or not.
+The minimum overbid increment is PLN 100, and bid amounts must be multiples of PLN 100.
 The team that declares the highest amount of money answers the question.
 A team is automatically given the right to answer the question if they bet their entire bank account (go all in – "va banque"), or if their bid is higher than any other team's total.

 The team that won the bid is given 60 seconds to confer.
+If they answer the question correctly, they win all the money from the pool; if they don't come up with a correct answer, the pool is carried over to the next question.

+There are several "hint" spaces on the category wheel; when one is landed on, a hint is auctioned off in the same manner as questions.
+A hint is a set of four multiple choice answer options.
+Any money bid in an auction for a hint is removed from play.
+The team that wins the bid on a hint may use it on any future question.

-If they answer the question correctly – they win all the money from the pool; if they don't come up with a correct answer – the pool is carried over to the next question.
-At all times contestants are allowed to negotiate with the host the price of a hint, which is a set of four possible answers.
-If the hint was purchased, the response timer was reset back to 60 seconds.
-Otherwise, the remaining time continued from the point at which the countdown had been interrupted.
-The teams that bet 'va banque' can't buy a hint because they have no money left in their balance.
+In addition to the hint spaces on the wheel, contestants are always allowed to negotiate with the host the price of a hint.
+During negotiations, the response timer is paused.
+If the hint is purchased, the response timer is reset back to 60 seconds.
+Otherwise, the remaining time continues from the point at which the countdown had been interrupted.
+The teams that bet 'va banque' can't buy a hint because they have no money left in their balance, although if they have previously purchased a hint due to it appearing on the category wheel, they may use it in this case.